Usage scenarios | Urbi Documentation

 Usage scenarios

-If you are using MapGL JS API for the first time, learn about primary components of the map architecture and examples of using the map.
+If you are using MapGL JS API for the first time, learn about its operation basics and usage scenarios.

-Data is all information that can be displayed on the map: buildings, roads, water objects, borders, and more.
+Data is all information that can be drawn on the map: buildings, roads, water objects, borders, and more.
+Everything that answers the question "What to draw?".
+In most cases, this information binds to a particular geographic region.
+In other words, it is geodata.

-Styles are rules of displaying map data that define which data and in which order to render.
-No data appears on the map if its style is not defined.
+Styles are the rules of displaying map data that define how, in which order, and in which form to draw it.
+Everything that answers the question "How to draw?".
+No data appears on the map if the drawing rules are not defined.

 You can either work with prepared Urbi data or upload your data to enrich information on the map.
-To upload user data, use any of the following ways:
+User data can be uploaded as dynamic objects or as data sources.

 Steps: